gotchoices/votetorrent/README.md

         * Could be a meta-DHT that facilitates finding authorities and vote specific DHTs
     * CID (hash) on DHT is based on voter’s public key
     * Voter may join DHT to receive updates from authority, or may participate from notifications
-* Authority issues vote solicitation:
+* Authority issues solicitation:
+    * Includes public key, authority signature, description, slot list, deadlines, rules
+* Authority issues election:
-    * Includes public key, candidate list, URL(s), time frames, and voter roll (including public keys for each voter) if registration is fixed
+    * Includes public key, solicitation signature, candidate list, URL(s), time frames, and voter roll (including public keys for each voter) if registration is fixed
-    * Authority signs solicitation digest
+    * Authority signs election digest
         * Pushes onto the DHT; or
         * Makes available in API
         * …sends in notification